 Our History in the USA

 Ten years after the foundation in Rome, in 1885, our foundress and 11 pioneer sisters set out for Chicago, Illinois, where they had been invited to minister to the needs of Polish immigrant children and families.
 In a providential coincidence, the sisters arrived in New York harbor as the country was celebrating July 4th, Independence Day.
 Two days later, they arrived in Chicago to begin their ministry, and within two months were staffing two schools and an orphanage.
 The Congregation in the United States experienced phenomenal early growth and soon the sisters expanded their services to God’s people in the Midwest be establishing works of mercy in cities in the Eastern part of the country.
-Throughout our history in the United States, in twenty states and in Puerto Rico, hundreds of sisters have served families in schools, health care and in child care services, care f the elderly, retreat work, and in parish, prison, and youth ministry.
-Today, some 300 sisters pray for and minister to families in Illinois, Indiana, Pennsylvania, New York, Connecticut, Texas, Massachusetts, Michigan, and in Ohio.
+Throughout our history in the United States, in 20 states and in Puerto Rico, hundreds of sisters have served families in schools, health care and in child care services, care of the elderly, retreat work, and in parish, prison and youth ministry.
+Today, some 300 sisters pray for and minister to families in Illinois, Indiana, Pennsylvania, New York, Connecticut, Texas, Michigan and Ohio.